Feet Per Second To Mph

 Method 2 (Using the Fraction):

 In both cases, we get approximately 6.818 mph.
-Rounding to a practical number, we can say the object is moving at approximately 6.8 mph.
+Which means rounding to a practical number, we can say the object is moving at approximately 6.
+8 mph.

 Practical Applications and Examples